 You can also find lovely places in Haarlem on sites like Airbnb.
 Use this link to register and you can save €30 off your first reservation!

-Check out today’s lodging deals.
+Check out today’s local lodging deals at

 You might enjoy these books about Haarlem:

 We hope you enjoyed these things to do in Haarlem!
 Visiting other cities in the Netherlands?
 Check out our tips for Rotterdam, Utrecht and Amsterdam!

 You might also like these posts:

 - 5 Affordable, Last Minute Places to Celebrate New Years in Europe

 - Take a Ferry from England to Spain

 - 10 Places for an Autumn Weekend Getaway in Europe